gangeli/NaturalLI/README.md

 Installation
 ----------
 This section describes the installation of the system.
-Now, before anyone starts complaining about how godawfully long this section is (true story: all build systems suck), you're always entitled to try the version I use at home; the rest of the section can be thought of as debugging help.
+Now, before anyone starts complaining about how long this section is, or how autoconf is awful
+(true story: all build systems are awful), you're always entitled to try the version I use at home:

     ./configure CXX=clang++-3.4
     make -j4
     ./run FraCaS

+The rest of the section can be thought of as debugging help.
-Both the server and client are configured using autoconf, and so you should follow the configuration instructions for the server before installing the client.
+Both the server and client are configured using autoconf and built using Make.
+The rest of this section will describe the prerequisites you'll need installed on your system, followed by instructions on configuring and installing the server and client component.

 ###Prerequisites
 The code tries to have relatively few dependencies.